May 19-22, 2021

-All Friday tours will have bus transportation to get to either the King William or West Side districts, and then all will tour the Missions.
-Lunch will be included in the tour as well.
+All Friday tours will have bus transportation to either the King William or West Side districts, then all will tour the Missions.
+Lunch will be included in each tour.
 The day will begin with a quick breakfast at the hotel and then depart to either the West Side or King William.
 After lunch the tours will visit the Missions.

-Saturday’s paper sessions will be followed by the banquet and recognition of the winner of the Glassie Award.
-Transportation on the San Antonio River by riverboat from the El Tropicano Hotel will take conference goers to LaVillita for a NIOSITA.
+The Transportation on the San Antonio River by riverboat from El Tropicano Hotel will take conference goers to LaVillita for a NIOSITA.
 NIOSITAS are hosted by San Antonio Conservation Society volunteers and benefit the preservation, education and museum programs of the Society.
 The art of staging these festive events has been passed from one generation of conservationists to the next; the recipes for the mouth-watering foods have stood the test of time; and hospitality has always been one of their specialties.

 The conference is headquartered at El Tropicano Hotel.
 Breakfast will be provided at the hotel Thursday, Friday and Saturday morning before bus tours depart from the hotel and before paper sessions.
 Lunch on Thursday and Friday will be provided during the tours, and dinner on Thursday night will be part of the Bus Tour.

-A detailed schedule can be found on the conference schedule page.
+A proposed schedule can be found on the conference schedule page.

-The reception for the plenary event and awards is from 4:30-5:30pm on Wednesday, so make your travel plans accordingly.
+The reception for the keynote event and awards is from 4:30-5:30 pm on Wednesday.
+The keynote and awards will begin at 5:30 pm.
+Make your travel plans accordingly.

-The Texas/Mexico Border tour is limited to 50 participants each, so register early.
+The Texas/Mexico Border tour is limited to 50 participants, so register early.
 This will be a long day, but will include very interesting sites.